kshurik/rekkobook/jupyter_books/_build/html/_sources/index.md

 recommending relevant products or helping to find necessary service signifficantly increase user satisfaction and/or sales.

-Basically, these two problems can be viewed as a ranking problem, right?
+Basically, these two problems can be considered as a ranking problem.
 In the first case, we have to rank titles based on users' preference.
 In the second one, we have to rank the most similar to query and most likely to be clicked/watched.
 In this hand book, we will dive into these two topics and learn how to code it as well.